c2FmZQ/tlsproxy/examples/ssh/README.md

 ## SSHTERM

 The SSH CA and the [sshterm](https://github.com/c2FmZQ/sshterm#readme) app can be served on the same server name.
-The docroot files must me installed first.
+The docroot files must be installed first.

 ```
 backends: